 Find this drink at: Countless grocery stores or convenience stores worldwide.
-Nearly every supermarket and convenience store in South Korea have this drink.
+Nearly every supermarket and convenience store in South Korea has this drink.

 Chilsung Cider has been the national drink of Korea since its introduction in 1950, with over a million bottles sold.
 So it is safe to say that this lemon-lime drink is Korea’s No. 1 original carbonated beverage.

 This soft drink isn’t your typical apple-based fizzy cider; instead, it’s more similar to Sprite or 7-Up.
 It has a cream-soda texture, free of caffeine, and possesses a subtle lemon-lime taste that many locals love.
 Nowadays, its manufacturer also produces green tangerine and peach-flavored drinks.

 Not only is Chilsung Cider the perfect refreshment during the hot summer days, but it is also a necessary base for many delectable cocktails, alongside Toreta, another popular fruity refreshment.